How Do I Know What’s a Good System and What’s Not?

 If you’re thinking battery storage, panels performance is critical.
 For example, with high-output 350W LG NeON panels, 36% fewer panels are needed to produce the same amount of power as a conventional 260W panel.
 In this case, only 16 LG 350W NeON panels are needed to achieve a 5.7kW system (rather than 25 conventional panels to achieve the same system size).
 More power; less space.
 Smart.

 Take a look at the LG Beginners Guide to Solar to get a good understanding of the importance of high performance panels.

 You don’t want to cover your roof with inefficient panels.
 You’ll want to give yourself space to grow with electric cars soon to become mainstream and most households preparing for the installation of a battery storage system.
 Your roof real estate is now more important than ever before.

-The Energy Experts is proud to be an approved LG Dealer and works with the Illawarra’s preferred SunPower Partner.
-We can assist with both commercial and residential solar power enquiries.
+The Energy Experts is proud to be an approved LG Dealer and works with the Illawarra and Southern Highland’s preferred SunPower Partner.